 I think we can all agree on one thing: there will probably always remain some level of sadness or guilt after realizing something like this.

 It’s never easy to know what to do when your parent needs more care.
-If you are struggling in providing quality of life for them, don’t beat yourself up!
+If you are struggling in providing a quality of life for them, don’t beat yourself up!

-Even the most experienced family caregiver eventually has a hard time caring well and can use some assistance from professionals who have experience with this type situation like yours.
+Even the most experienced family caregiver eventually has a hard time caring well and can use some assistance from professionals who have experience with this type of situation like yours.

 Seek assistance with this decision from a geriatric care manager.